 Home-Made Mouth Rinses

-There are over-the-counter products you can consider if you aren’t getting much help from using drugs or mouthwashes.
+There are some over-the-counter products for you to consider if you aren’t getting much help from using mouthwashes.
 You can apply them directly to your gums for relief and healing.
 If you can get a topical product that contains turmeric, you may find some relief.
 The active ingredient in this herb, curcumin, boasts anti-inflammatory, antimicrobial and anti-fungal properties.
 Turmeric gel can help to inhibit gum reddening and bleeding.
 It was found to prevent plaque and gingivitis in one study.

 Stop By Or Call Our Charlotte Dentist Office

 If you are looking to replace a missing tooth as an adult, you should speak with Dr. Stout and staff at our Charlotte dentist office location to know which restoration option is best for you.
 Call us at (704) 253-8799